 When preparing to run a vibration test, a test engineer is faced with the question of what kind of test they should run.
 One option is a random vibration test.

-A RANDOM vibration test is a test that simultaneously sends random vibrations that over time include the entire vibration test’s frequency range.
+A random vibration test is a test that simultaneously sends random vibrations that over time include the entire vibration test’s frequency range.
 For example, consider Figure 1, in which a test profile is displayed that tests an item from 50Hz to 4000Hz.

-Why Should I Use RANDOM?
+Why Should I Use Random Testing?

 Random vibration testing is beneficial for several reasons:

-- The “real-world” is less synthetic than a single sine wave.
-Exciting all the frequencies makes a random test a more realistic representation of what occurs in the “real-world”.
+- The real world is less synthetic than a single sine wave.
+Exciting all the frequencies makes a random test a more realistic representation of what occurs in the real world.

 - A DUT may have multiple resonances.
 Sine testing can only test one resonance at a time and cannot test the interactions of multiple resonances.
-By exciting all resonances at the same time, random vibration gets a glimpse of the interaction between these multiple resonances.
+By exciting all resonances at the same time, random vibration gets a glimpse of the interaction between resonances.

-When Should I Use RANDOM?
+When Should I Use Random Testing?

 Vibration test engineers should use random vibration testing when:

-- Looking to see how a product will respond to multiple resonances being excited at the same time.
+- Looking to see how a product will respond to multiple resonances being excited at the same time